Skip to main content

 Note

-Anomaly details are available only for anomalies detected after May 25, 2023.
+Additional info is available only for anomalies detected after May 25, 2023.

-The anomaly details consist of three parts:
+The additional info consist of three parts:

 • Summary: a brief on the anomaly, including the rationale and the main contributors to the spike